 Cross-connection and Backflow Prevention

 BPUB will send out notification letters regarding the annual testing of external and internal backflow assemblies at commercial and residential sites.
-To satisfy testing requirements, the following must be completed:
+To satisfy testing requirements, customers must complete the following:

 Hire a licensed tester to conduct the test.

-- All testing coordination must be organized between the customer and the tester.
+- All testing must be coordinated between the customer and the tester.

 The tester will complete a Test & Maintenance Report (T & M) for each backflow assembly on the premise.